Demar Phillips: International career

 Phillips has appeared for the Jamaica national football team a total of 72 times scoring twelve goals.
 On 6 June 2011, Phillips scored the third goal in a 4–0 win.
 On 10 June 2011, Phillips scored a brace in a 2–0 win over Guatemala, being named man of the match.

 Personal life

-Phillips has one daughter named Jadyn, who currently lives in Jamaica with her mother, who is a university employee.
+Phillips has one daughter and one son.
+His daughter is named Jadyn, who currently lives in Jamaica with her mother, who is a university employee.
 Phillips and Jadyn's mother are separated.
+His son's name is Demarco, who currently lives in Utah with his mother.
+Demarco was born in 2017 when Phillips was playing for Real Salt Lake.
 Phillips is a devout Christian, himself stating that he devotes a considerable amount of time to prayer.
 He explained: "I pray to God a lot.
 In the morning and at night before I go to bed.
 When I step onto the pitch before a game, I stop before the sidelines, taking to the ground with my hands, before I do the sign of the cross and look up at the sky.
 Then I know that God will protect me during the game".